adobe-type-tools/afdko/README.rst

 Build From Source
 ~~~~~~~~~~~~~~~~~~
-In order to build and install the afdko from the `github afdko repository <https://rawgit.com/adobe-type-tools/afdko>`__, get a copy from  the respository, cd to the top-level directory of teh afdko, and use the setup.py script:
+In order to build and install the afdko from the `github afdko repository <https://rawgit.com/adobe-type-tools/afdko>`__, get a copy from  the repository, cd to the top-level directory of the afdko, and use the setup.py script:

 .. code:: sh